njs236/biblestudyhub/README.md

 # biblestudyhub

-Bible Study Hub - Study the Word Together.
+Bible Study Hub - Study the Word Together.\n
-An online hub to host and gather bible studies where users can browse and join discussions immediately.
-It's nice to study through something with others.
+An online hub to host and gather bible studies where users can browse and join discussions immediately.\n It's nice to study through something with others.
 And it's a great option if people are bored.
 Instant community and an enriching activity.